aws/aws-sdk-js-v3/clients/client-outposts/README.md

 AWS SDK for JavaScript Outposts Client for Node.js, Browser and React Native.

-<p>AWS Outposts is a fully managed service that extends AWS infrastructure, APIs, and tools
+<p>Amazon Web Services Outposts is a fully managed service that extends Amazon Web Services infrastructure, APIs, and tools
 to customer premises.
-By providing local access to AWS managed infrastructure, AWS Outposts enables customers to build and run applications on premises using the same programming interfaces as in AWS Regions, while using local compute and storage resources for lower latency and local data processing needs.</p>
+By providing local access to Amazon Web Services managed infrastructure, Amazon Web Services Outposts enables customers to build and run applications on premises using the same programming interfaces as in Amazon Web Services Regions, while using local compute and storage resources for lower latency and local data processing needs.</p>

 ## Installing